 • Next, allow the pavers to dry for at least 24 hours before sealing.
 You want the pavers to be as dry as possible before sealing.

 • Using a roller or sprayer, apply the first coat of the acrylic sealer.
-The acrylic sealer should be applied in the late afternoon or early evening so that the pavers have had a chance to cool from exposure to the sun.
+The acrylic sealer should be applied in the late afternoon or early evening for optimal curing.

 • Let dry.
 The acrylic should be kept dry, and free of any foot or vehicle traffic, for at least 36-48 hours.